AdilZouitine/pyFeel/README.md

 # pyFeel

-pyFeel is a python library, it will facilitate your emotion analysis in french. pyFeel computes seven emotions: positivity, joy, fear, sadness, anger, surprise, disgust with a bag of word method.
+pyFeel is a python library, it will make your emotion analysis in french easier. pyFeel computes seven emotions: positivity, joy, fear, sadness, anger, surprise, disgust with a bag of word method.